CSI-Carlos-Cobian/CSI-Python-2021/README.md

 * Student Pushes a comit into his branch at the end of every class.
 * Student commits answers to previous lectures' questionaires before the following class.
    - Student uses full sentences on commit descriptions and questionaire answers.
-* Partial credit may be awarded for late submisions.
+* Partial credit may be granted for late submisions.
 * In class problem solving.
 * Open branch final exam.